phoenixframework/phoenix_live_view/guides/server/live-layouts.md

     in the root layout will remain the same, even as you live navigate across LiveViews.
 All LiveViews defined at the router must have a root layout.
-The root layout is typically declared on the router with `put_root_layout` and defined as "root.html.leex" in your `MyAppWeb.LayoutView`.
+The root layout is typically declared on the router with `put_root_layout` and defined as "root.html.heex" in your `MyAppWeb.LayoutView`.
 It may also be given via the `:layout` option to the router's `live` macro.

   * the app layout - this is the default application layout which is not included or used by LiveViews.
-It defaults to "app.html.eex" in your `MyAppWeb.LayoutView`.
+It defaults to "app.html.heex" in your `MyAppWeb.LayoutView`.

   * the live layout - this is the layout which wraps a LiveView and is rendered as part of the LiveView life-cycle.
 It must be opt-in by passing the `:layout` option on `use Phoenix.LiveView`.
-It is typically set to "live.html.leex"in your `MyAppWeb.LayoutView`.
+It is typically set to "live.html.heex"in your `MyAppWeb.LayoutView`.

 Overall, those layouts are found in `templates/layout` with the following names:

-    * root.html.leex
+    * root.html.heex
-    * app.html.eex
+    * app.html.heex
-    * live.html.leex
+    * live.html.heex

+> Note: if you are using earlier Phoenix versions, those layouts
+> may use `.eex` and `.leex` extensions instead of `.heex`, but
+> we have since then normalized on the latter.

 All layouts must call `<%= @inner_content %>` to inject the content rendered by the layout.